 Rising Star Award

-The Rising Star Award honours those that are taking giant strides in the first decade since graduating from their Haskayne program.
-The selection committee is seeking out young leaders that are driving innovation in industry and contributing to the community right now, with the potential to join the prestigious ranks of Management Alumni Excellence award winners in the future.
+The Rising Star Award honours those who are taking giant strides in the first decade since graduating from their Haskayne program.
+The selection committee is seeking out young leaders who are driving innovation in industry and contributing to the community right now, with the potential to join the prestigious ranks of Management Alumni Excellence award winners in the future.

 This award is all about recognizing those that have taken on the challenge of doing something big.
-If you know a Haskayne alumni that had taken on a challenge, created something outstanding or made a big impact this is the award for them.
-There are up to three Big Ideas Bold Leaders Honorary Awards.
+If you know a Haskayne alumni that had taken on a challenge, created something outstanding or made a big impact, this is the award for them.